whytestalyon/LayeredGraph/README.md

 human gene label.
 Gene-to-gene edge weights are calculated based on the maximum confidence provided by ConsensusPathDB for the particular relationship.

 ## HPO Server

+### Official Demo Server
+We offer an official demo server stood up at [http://pyxis.hudsonalpha.org](http://pyxis.hudsonalpha.org).
+This is an up-to-date instance of the latest release PyxisMap.
+This instance can be used to validate a local deployment of the application.

 ### Docker Quick-start
 Assuming you have docker installed on your machine it's fairly simple to build and run the server within docker (**IMPORTANT:** Docker needs at least 4GB of memory allocated for building the images).
 Here are the instructions for a local build and deployment: